dbubel/dbubel.github.io/src/content/blog/zig-simple-dependancy.md

         "src",
     },
 }
 ```

-## Build.zig
+### Modifying `build.zig`

-To add the dependency to your `build.zig` file you can do the following.
+To integrate the logging dependency into your project, add the following to your `build.zig` file:

 ```zig
 ...